-After being confronted with questions about the origin of these GWP (I asked them on my Instagram stories where the bags came from, and that they should provide photos of the beauty counters that had these bags), I was sent these photos by Instagram contributors who mentioned that the resellers posted them on their pages (to show that indeed, these bags were “on the Chanel beauty counters”).
+After being confronted with questions about the origin of these GWP (I asked these online resellers where the bags came from, and asked them to provide me with photos of the beauty counters that had these bags), I was sent these photos by Instagram contributors who mentioned that the resellers posted them on their pages to show that indeed, these bags were “on the Chanel beauty counters.”

 So let me get to that and show you the photos that were sent to me (and the photo below has been brightened by us, because the original photo sent was very dark).